 Dental Insurance 101

-Intro to Plan Types & Savings
+Introduction to Plan Types & Savings

 Contrary to popular belief, dental insurance is not exactly like your health insurance plan.
-There are some key differences that could cost you thousands in uncovered expenses if you ignore them.
+There are some critical differences that could cost you thousands in uncovered expenses if you ignore them.
 Likewise, you can save money and buy better coverage with a little education.
 In this article, you’ll find out:

 - What are your dental plan options